How to Order in French: The French Restaurant Vocabulary You Need to Know

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

-If you’re lucky enough to visit France or a French-speaking country, sampling the local food is a fantastic way to practice your français while keeping your taste buds happy.
+If you’re lucky enough to visit France or another French-speaking country, sampling the local food is a fantastic way to practice your français while keeping your taste buds happy.

-Use this guide on how to order food in French to eat with confidence—it might just be one of the best things you do when you’re abroad.
-There’s a whole other world of food out there to be tasted, so get out there and start ordering!
+Use this guide on how to order in French to eat with confidence—it might just be one of the best things you do when you’re abroad!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)